NI man who murdered mum-of-two told he ‘will never be freed’

 He met McFall in the prison system where he was also serving life for murdering a pensioner.

-McFall attacked his victim with a hammer after she disturbed him breaking into her home in Carrickfergus in May 1996.
+McFall attacked his victim with a hammer after she disturbed him breaking into her home in Greenisland, near Carrickfergus, in May 1996.
 He was jailed for life and released on licence in October 2010.

 Jamie Hill QC told the court: “In cases where a defendant has been convicted of murder for a second time, normally the starting point for sentence